What Other Parents Are Reading

-Most of the time, paronychia is no big deal and can be treated at home.
-In rare cases, the infection can spread to the rest of the finger or toe and lead to bigger problems that may require a doctor's help.
+Most of the time, paronychia is not serious and can be treated at home.
+In rare cases, the infection can spread to the rest of the finger or toe and lead to a deeper infection that may require a doctor's help.

 It's unlikely that your child will get paronychia in a toe (unless he or she has an ingrown toenail).
-But fingernail paronychia is one of the most common hand infections there is.
+But fingernail paronychia is one of the most common hand infections.

 Paronychia usually happens when the skin around a person's nail is irritated or injured.
 When the skin is damaged like this, germs can get in and cause an infection.
 These germs may be bacteria (causing bacterial paronychia) or fungi (fungal paronychia).